Surgery isn’t usually our first thought, but sometimes surgery is the best, or maybe even the only alternative.

 - The surgical procedure itself.

-- Use of a CO2 laser scalpel at no extra charge (where appropriate) because it produces less pain, less swelling and less bleeding.
+- Use of a CO2 laser scalpel (where appropriate) because it produces less pain, less swelling and less bleeding.

 - Individual patient monitoring by 1-2 trained veterinary nurses, during surgery and in recovery.